BinarySoftware/C-Display/README.md

 possibility to adjust shapes based on screen size

 There are two modes of rendering:
-- Color - Displays all shapes with their beautiful colors, but because of how primitive this method has to be to actually work in terminal, it takes more CPU time, still, there is almost no use case for high-FPS graphics in terminal, and this library is targeted mostly to create nice screens, and not advanced animations.
-Still, for ex.
-Snake game should run fine.
+- Color - Displays all shapes with their beautiful colors, I've managed to optimise it, so it really changes color only if it is necessary, and it won't reset color on every printing, as each shape must define it's color, there is no need to get back to default color, so in my test bench, it's now 2.5x as fast, there is no noticeable difference between Color or Mono mode when it comes to FPS.
+It just looks better, and allows you to create smooth animations, beautiful display models or even games, like snake, or space invaders.
-- Mono - This one is <b>really</b> fast, compared to Color mode.
-For example, the test bench took about 47.182 seconds to complete in Color mode, but only 18.652 in Mono - it was 2.53x as fast, due to how rendering is constructed - there is only one call to `printf()` and there are no calls to 'setColor()' or 'resetColor()' whatsoever, as it only displays every shape in terminal's default color.
+- Mono - This one is as fast as it can be.
+For example, the test bench took about 19.6 seconds to complete in Color mode, but only 18.6 in Mono - it was 1.06x as fast, because of how I managed to optimize color mode, there is no noticeable difference between those two rendering modes, so i leave Mono mode only for ones who would really need it.
+There is only one call to `printf()` per all `buildDisplay()` and there are no calls to 'setColor()' or 'resetColor()' whatsoever, as it only displays every shape in terminal's default color.

 For all available functions, please check declarations in `display.h`.